REVIEW

 photographs, plastocasts, copper metal foil relief, bronzed lino relief and lino

-engravings are discussed from art historical and anthropological perspectives
+engravings are discussed from art historical and anthropological perspectives.
+The

 forms and contents of the works are analysed to fit into the ethnic themes that